How to Start a Gift Basket Business

 A gift basket business will need to obtain certain business licenses and permits.
 These permits and licenses can vary based on the state and town where the business is located.

-Some general local, state and federal registrations most businesses need will include a sales tax permit, Employer Identification Number, and Occupancy Permit, among others.
+Some general business registrations most businesses need will include a business license, sales tax permit, Employer Identification Number, and Occupancy Permit, among others.

 Step 5: Find Financing